HOME • SEARCH • EMAIL • ABOUT

 Guatteria longifolia (Sonn.)
 Wall.
 Ashok tree (Engl.)

 Unona altissima Russell ex Wall.
-Unresolved Buddha tree (Engl.)
+False asoka (Engl.)

 Telegraph pole tree (Engl.)